galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 >     FastQC does a generic analysis of all of the Kmers in the library to find those which do not have even coverage through the length of your reads.
 This can find a number of different sources of bias in the library which can include the presence of read-through adapter sequences building up on the end of your sequences.
 >
->     The presence of any overrepresented sequences in your library (such as adapter dimers) causes the Kmer plot to be dominated by the Kmers these sequences contain, and that it's not always easy to see if there are other biases present in which you might be interested.
+>     The presence of any overrepresented sequences in your library (such as adapter dimers) causes the Kmer plot to be dominated by the Kmers these sequences contain, and then it's not always easy to see if there are other biases present in which you might be interested.
 >
 >     The plot shows a cumulative percentage count of the proportion of your library which has seen each of the adapter sequences at each position.
 Once a sequence has been seen in a read it is counted as being present right through to the end of the read so the percentages you see will only increase as the read length goes on.
 >